Food and Wine for a Unique Church Gathering, 1901

-The line had a long history, which ended with some Canadian involvement, as MNopedia explains.
-There was also a Canadian component to the 1901 train journey, of a different type.
-Parts of the route went through Canada, chosen for their scenic interest.
-It is all set out, with the menus, in the booklet, preserved in the superb menu archive of the New York Public Library.
+The line had a long history that ended with some Canadian involvement.
+There was also a Canadian component to the Episcopalian train journey, in that the route crossed into Canada to take in locales of scenic interest.
+All is explained, with the menus, in the booklet, digitized as part of the menu collection of NYPL.

-The meals are illustrative of the prosperous middle class table of the day.
-There was Beef Anglaise with celery, chicken a la Maryland, breaded lamb chops, ox tongue, broiled lake fish, trout, and numerous sorts of potatoes.
+The meals reflect largely the table of the prosperous middle class of the period: Beef Anglaise with celery, chicken a la Maryland, breaded lamb chops, ox tongue, broiled lake fish, trout, and potatoes in different ways.

-There were green and other vegetables including in salads, standard cheeses (Edam, McClaren’s,* Roquefort), ice cream, pumpkin pie, and apple in different forms.
+There were many vegetables including in salads, also cheeses (Edam, McClaren’s,* Roquefort), ice cream, pumpkin pie, and the apple in different forms.

-There were a few seeming off-piste selections: Mulligatawny soup, chicken with okra (probably New Orleans-inspired), Indian pudding (New England), and “orange fritters” with wine sauce.
+Among off-piste selections were Mulligatawny soup, chicken with okra (maybe New Orleans-inspired), Indian pudding (a nod to New England tradition, probably), and orange fritters with wine sauce.

-For alcoholic refreshment there were four brands of beer: Guinness stout, the Dog’s Head bottling of Bass Pale Ale, Budweiser, and Pabst.
-Each was a standby in its category, even c.
-1900.
+For alcohol there were four brands of beer: Guinness stout, Dog’s Head Bass Pale Ale, Budweiser, and Pabst.
+Solid choices for each category – and surprisingly durable, too.

-The wine list offered Bordeaux** and Burgundy reds, different marques of Champagne, even a California “cabernet” (misspelled).
-There was Plymouth gin, brandy, straight bourbon and rye, Canadian rye, scotch, liqueurs, and Cuban and other cigars.
-Very solid, it would be today no less.
+For wine there was Bordeaux** and Burgundy reds, Champagnes, even a California “cabernet”.
+And Plymouth gin, brandy, straight bourbon and rye, Canadian rye, scotch, liqueurs, and Cuban and other cigars.

 N.B.
-I’m not exactly sure what the orange fritters was, either.
-The Food Network offers this recipe, maybe it was the same, or similar.
+I am not sure what orange fritters were, either.
+The Food Network offers this recipe, maybe it was this, or similar.

 Note re images: images above were sourced respectively from the NYPL and MNopedia sites linked in the text.
 All intellectual property therein belongs solely to the lawful owners, as applicable.
 Used for educational and research purposes.
 All feedback welcomed.

-*A MacClaren’s cheese spread is available to this day, e.g. at Walmart.
+*A MacClaren’s cheese spread is available to this day, carried e.g. at Walmart.